RTEMS/rtems-docs/README.txt

  PDF         - Single PDF per manual.
  SIngle HTML - Single HTML, one file per manual.

-The PDF format is cerated using Latex and that uses texlive packages.
+The PDF format is created using Latex and that uses texlive packages.
 This exposes us to the complex world of Latex however the quality of the documents created is worth it.